KyleKing/recipes/content/dssrt/PBandCocoa.md

 ## Cocoa-Peanut Butter Smoothie

-- yogurt
+- |yogurt
-- 1-2 spoons of peanut butter
+- 1-2 spoons of |peanut butter
-- banana
+- |banana
-- spoon of cocoa powder
+- spoon of |cocoa powder
-- & some water or milk to thin the mixture end
+- some |water (or milk) to thin the mixture end